GlenKPeterson/Paguro/README.md

 If you don't want to return a result, declare the return type as ? and return null.
 For example: `Function1<Integer,?>` takes an Integer and the return value is ignored.

+* UncleJim also has extensible Tuples and a tiny data-definition language (like a type-safe JSON).

 #Change Log
 See [changeLog.txt](changeLog.txt)